evgenyneu/evgenii.com/resume/index.md

 ## Objective

-I am looking for work as a programmer.
+I am looking for part-time work as a programmer.